 Our Experience Sets Us Apart

-While it will take time for the wheat to be separated from the chaff, what will emerge is a set of technological advances that do in fact have radical novel capabilities that will fundamentally enhance our ability to utilize computational approaches in some of humanity’s most critical pursuits.
+While it will take time for the wheat to be separated from the chaff, what will emerge is a set of technological advances that do in fact have novel capabilities that will fundamentally enhance our ability to utilize computational approaches in some of humanity’s most critical pursuits.

-These types of capabilities are highly relevant in areas, such as the life sciences and healthcare, where many complex variables across disparate information sources need to be brought to bear for insight generation and effective decision making.
-Fundamental to that capability though is the need to securely provide deep learning systems with enterprise data at scale.
+These types of capabilities are highly relevant in areas such as the life sciences and healthcare, where many complex variables across disparate information sources need to be brought to bear for insight generation and effective decision making.
+Fundamental to that capability, though, is the need to securely provide deep learning systems with enterprise data at scale.

-Vyasa Cortex is an enterprise scale deep learning platform, built from the ground up with consideration for Big Data scale data handling and provision to a range of deep learning approaches.
+Vyasa Cortex is an enterprise-scale deep learning platform, built from the ground up with consideration for Big Data-scale data handling and provision to a range of deep learning approaches.
 Cortex handles disparate structured and unstructured data as chunks, or statements, and instead of attempting to model or format that content, utilizes a novel deep learning methodology called Neural Concept Recognition developed by Vyasa to identify the concepts latent in the content.
-Cortex can then enable the application of a pipeline of A.I. approaches on the concepts identified in the system.
+Cortex can then enable the application of a pipeline of AI approaches on the concepts identified in the system.

-At Vyasa we see a future in which A.I. driven approaches enable humans to elevate the nature of our work beyond the rote activities so often inherent in our current processing of digital content.
+At Vyasa, we see a future in which AI-driven approaches enable humans to elevate the nature of our work beyond the rote activities so often inherent in our current processing of digital content.
 It is exciting to imagine what will be possible when we are able to apply these approaches across large pools of content to help advance our understanding and capabilities across a wide array of pursuits.
-Hyped or not, AI technologies are here to stay, they are powerful and they are game changing for those enterprises that can apply them effectively at scale.
+Hyped or not, AI technologies are here to stay.
+They are powerful and they are game changing for those enterprises that can apply them effectively at scale.